akof1314/CoolFormat/Plugins/NPP/README.md

 CoolFormatNppPlugin
 ==========
-A Notepad++ plugin for Source Code Formatter
+A Notepad++ plugin for CoolFormat Source Code Formatter